Guide · 9 min read

 Why logic matters

 A form that asks everyone everything converts badly.
-Conditional logic shows each respondent only the questions relevant to them.
+Conditional logic shows each respondent only the questions relevant to them, which is the single biggest lever you have over form abandonment after length itself.

-The win is twofold: shorter forms complete more often, and the data you collect is cleaner because irrelevant fields are never shown.
+The win is twofold: shorter forms complete more often, and the data you collect is cleaner because irrelevant fields are never shown, so they are never filled with noise you later have to filter out.

 Patterns that work

-Collapse, don't bury: hide whole sections rather than scattering single conditional fields — it's easier to reason about.
+Collapse, don't bury: hide whole sections rather than scattering single conditional fields across the form.
+A reviewer should be able to point at one rule and one block, not chase a dozen field-level conditions.

 Common mistakes

 Referencing a later answer in an earlier rule.
-Logic should only depend on questions already answered.
+Logic must only depend on questions already answered; a rule that looks ahead can never evaluate correctly.